DavidBert/AIF/docs/project/project.md

 To do so you can use docker-compose.
 Look at the [docker-compose documentation](https://docs.docker.com/compose/gettingstarted/) to learn how to use it.

-Here are the theroritical steps to follow to run the web app and the annoy index in two different containers using docker-compose.
+Here are the theroritical steps to follow to run the web app and the API in two different containers using docker-compose.
-First, you need to create Dockerfiles for both the Gradio web app and the Annoy database.
+First, you need to create Dockerfiles for both the Gradio web app and the API.
 Then create a docker-compose.yml file to define and run the multi-container Docker applications.
 For exemple something like:

 ```yaml